booch/presentations/HTTP_Exploration/slides.md

 Pick some previous exercises and run them while watching Rails logs

-Rails logs are at `/var/www/http-workshop.boochtek.com/log/production.log`
+Rails logs are in:
+`/var/www/http-workshop.boochtek.com/log`

 Hint: Use `tail -f`, `tailf`, or `less +F`

-* Tip: Use `tmux` to run multiple things in separate "windows"

 ???

 * Bonus: Do the same for the Nginx and Squid proxy logs
     * `/var/log/nginx`
     * `/var/log/squid`
+* Pro Tip: Use `tmux` to run multiple things in separate "windows"

 ---